Posted on 1/29/2025

 - I used ChatGPT to do much of the hard work, including producing a lot of the vocabulary list.
 ChatGPT also contributed many of the word-to-emoji pairings.
 I had to remove many that were too abstract or a bad fit, though.

-- For some images, I used iOS's new Genmoji feature.
+- For some words, I used iOS's new Genmoji feature to create images.
 I'm happy with the results!

 - I want to look into adding the full set of HSK1 and HSK2 vocabulary